ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 ##### Exception

-Exception occurred when it violates the SMTP protocol.
+Exception occurred when it violates the SMTP.
 OPEN_DATA function has to be called first in order to call the WRITE_DATA function.

 ##### Example